OpenMPT/openmpt/installer/packageTemplate/readme.txt

 Migrating from OpenMPT 1.17
 ---------------------------

--If you have an existing installation of OpenMPT 1.17 and wish to re-use its settings, copy your mptrack.ini and plugin.cache to the directory into which you installed OpenMPT.
+If you have an existing installation of OpenMPT 1.17 and wish to re-use its settings, copy your mptrack.ini and plugin.cache to %appdata%\OpenMPT (or the directory into which you installed OpenMPT if you used portable mode).

 Uninstallation
 --------------

--An uninstaller is provided.
+An uninstaller is provided.
 It will also uninstall custom settings and tunings, so if you want to keep those, back them up first.
 Use "open_settings_folder.bat" to find them.

 Making OpenMPT portable
 -----------------------

 By default, OpenMPT stores its settings in %appdata%\OpenMPT.
 To avoid this, create a file called "mptrack.ini" in the same directory as mptrack.exe (if it does not exist yet) and add the following lines to this file:
 [Paths]
 UseAppDataDirectory=0